Diagnose breast cancer from fine-needle aspirate images using OpenNN

 The fourth step is to evaluate our model.
 For that purpose, we need to use the testing analysis class, whose goal is to validate the model’s generalization performance.
 Here, we compare the neural network outputs to the corresponding targets in the testing instances of the data set.

-As in the previous cases, we start by building the testing analysis object
+As in previous cases, we start by building the testing analysis object

 TestingAnalysis testing_analysis(&neural_network, &data_set);